The

 The reasons my

-authorship was kept a secret were many but mainly because there was a
+authorship was kept a secret were many but mainly it was because there had been a

-bounty on my head already for writing the Declaration of Independence.
+bounty on my head for writing the Declaration of Independence.

-It's well known that those who signed it had bounties on their heads
+It's well known that those who signed the Declaration had bounties on their heads

-but all of those bounties combined amounted to less
+but the combined amount of those bounties was less

-than half the bounty on my head for having written the Declaration of Independence.
+than half the bounty on my head for having written that damn Declaration of Independence.

-I wasn't at all comfortable with that bounty so I wasn't about to have another one added to it.
-That is why my writing the Constitution was kept a secret.
+I wasn't at all comfortable with that bounty on my head.
+I certainly wasn't about to have another one added.
+(I am assuming that by then the bounty on my head for writing the Declaration of Independence was canceled.)

 The